 - Mid to late February: Performance schedule appointed.

 - February-March: Awards Ceremony at Santa Cruz Baroque Festival’s Concert II or III.
 Please check the current entry form for details.
-By entering the competition all applicants affirm their availability to participate in the auditions in February, and, in the case that their ensemble receives first prize, to perform at the awards ceremony.
+By entering the competition all applicants affirm their availability to participate in the auditions in February, and, in the case that their ensemble receives first prize, to perform at the awards best online pokies for new zealanders ceremony.
 Complimentary tickets to attend the concert and awards ceremony will be available to all competitors (2 guests per student) and their coaches (2 per ensemble).

 Competition Q & A: